 You can download the latest version from WordPress.org and install it on your NAS.
 You install the packages WordPress depends on from Package Center.
 Finally, you configure some items yourself to connect the components.

 The limitations that I mentioned for WordPress from Synology do not apply here.
-You run a fully up-to-date site, and it is safe to use it both internally and externally as a website on the Internet.
+You run a fully up-to-date site, and it is safe to use it internally and externally as a website on the Internet.

 Credits